-Dimensionless melt pool geometries are shown in Fig.3 for the case of $\overline{T}m = 2.88$ .
-With the parameters specified above, this corresponds to a beam power of Q = 350 W, which is typical for LENSTM deposition of Ti-6Al-4V.
-The steady-state Rosenthal melt pool is seen on the far left.
+Dimensionless melt pool geometries are shown in Fig. 3 for the case of $\overline{T}m = 2.88$.
+With the parameters specified above, this corresponds to a beam power of Q = 325 W. The steady-state Rosenthal melt pool is seen on the far left.
 The melt pool is an almost circular cross section and increases in size as the point heat source approaches the free-edge.